 Singer – Composer – Musician – Producer

 Born and raised in Houston TX, Chris Walker began singing before he began speaking.
-He got his start in the church as a member of his family gospel group, The Walker Brothers.
-Chris plays the bass upside down like one of his early hero’s Jimi Hendrix.
-The Walker’s raised their children with a strong hand, and once Chris graduated from the High School for the Performing and Visual Arts in Houston, he was all too happy to high-tail it to New York, with only forty dollars, in pursuit of his dreams of doing his own music.
-With aspirations of attending the New School for Jazz and Contemporary Music, he sold his bass amp and bought a one-way ticket to New York; despite being denied due to inability to pay the tuition.
-Fate, however, would intervene as Walker was walking the halls and happened to come upon a jam session in need of a bass player.
-When he took the stage the school dean just so happened to hear him and offered him a full scholarship on the spot and so begun another chapter in his musical journey.
+He got his start in the church as a member of his family gospel group, The Walker Brothers, and started playing bass at 8 years old.
+He plays the bass upside down like one of his early heroes, Jimi Hendrix did on the guitar.
+The Walker’s raised their children with a strong hand, and once Chris graduated from the High School for the Performing and Visual Arts in Houston, he was ready to head to New York to pursue his musical dreams, but he only had forty dollars!
+In order to attend the New School for Jazz and Contemporary Music, he sold his bass amp; but was denied entry due to his inability to pay the tuition.
+However, fate would intervene.
+While walking the halls of the college, he heard a jam session going and decided to join in.
+When he took the stage the school dean happened to hear him and offered him a full scholarship on the spot.
+Thus, began a new chapter in his musical journey.

-In his tenor at the school, Chris was afforded the opportunity to play with such Jazz greats as Ornette Coleman, Art Blakey, Bob James, Jimmy Heath, Cassandra Wilson and countless others.
-His musicianship garnered him a position as the musical director for R&B songstress Regina Belle as well as touring with Ornette Coleman.
-For the next two years, he juggled between the two tours until forced to have to choose between conflicting schedules; and with his own desire to sing and do music burgeoning, he chose to stay with Ms. Belle, which ultimately led to a successful solo debut project on Pendulum Records.
+While at the New School, Chris was afforded the opportunity to play with such Jazz greats as Ornette Coleman, Art Blakey, Bob James, Jimmy Heath, Cassandra Wilson and countless others.
+His musicianship garnered him a position as the Musical Director for R&B songstress Regina Belle as well as touring with Ornette Coleman.
+For the next two years, he juggled between the two artists.
+With his desire to sing more, he chose to stay with Ms. Belle, which ultimately led to a successful solo debut project on Pendulum Records.